mcoster/3105nsc/pages/01.home/group-assignment/item.md

 ---
 title: 'Group presentation'
-date: 03/07/2018
 published: true
+date: '07-03-2018 00:00'
 hide_from_post_list: false
+continue_link: true
 hide_git_sync_repo_link: false
 ---

 ##### What do you need to do for the group presentation?
-The course includes a [Group Presentation](https://bblearn.griffith.edu.au/bbcswebdav/xid-22658824_1) assessment item, where groups of 3-4 students will work together to teach others about a "Named Reaction" in organic chemistry.
+The course includes a [Group Presentation](https://bblearn.griffith.edu.au/bbcswebdav/xid-22718812_1) assessment item, where groups of 3-4 students will work together to teach others about a "Named Reaction" in organic chemistry.

 ===

-**Note: A [PDF version of these instructions](https://bblearn.griffith.edu.au/bbcswebdav/xid-22658824_1) is available on Learning@Griffith**
+**Note: A [PDF version of these instructions](https://bblearn.griffith.edu.au/bbcswebdav/xid-22718812_1) is available on Learning@Griffith**

 #### Topic selection
 You are now able to select a topic for your group presentation by heading to [Learning@Griffith](https://bblearn.griffith.edu.au/webapps/blackboard/execute/announcement?method=search&context=course_entry&course_id=_64774_1&handle=announcements_entry&mode=view) and clicking on _Group Assignment_ &rarr; _Topic selection / Group sign-up_.
 All students who select a topic will work on that topic as a group.
 There will be 3-4 students per group.